-“The reality is, most [negative credit events] stay on your report for seven years from the date of delinquency,” says Linda Ferrari, author of “The Big Score: Getting It and Keeping It, Buying Power For Life.”
+With negative credit events “the reality is most stay on your report for seven years from the date of delinquency,” says Linda Ferrari, author of “The Big Score: Getting It and Keeping It, Buying Power For Life.”

-Yet while the seven-year rule is an oft-cited axiom among credit consultants, it doesn't always apply.
-In cases where it does, it's not always clear when the clock starts ticking.
-So, many consumers remain mystified about the longevity of their credit missteps.
+Yet while the seven-year rule is an oft-cited axiom among credit consultants, it doesn’t always apply.
+In cases where it does, it’s not always clear when the clock starts ticking.
+As a result, many consumers remain mystified about the longevity of their credit missteps.

 There are two types of personal bankruptcy.
 When you file for Chapter 7 bankruptcy, any eligible assets are liquidated completely and most unsecured debt is forgiven.
 When you file for Chapter 13 bankruptcy, you may keep your assets and only a portion of your debt is forgiven; the rest is repaid via a court-supervised repayment program.

 When it’s removed: A Chapter 7 bankruptcy remains on your credit report for 10 years from the filing date.
 Because it includes some debt repayment, a Chapter 13 bankruptcy is removed sooner — seven years after the date you file.

 How bad is it?
 “Bankruptcy is about as bad as you can get,” says Rod Griffin, director of public education at Experian.
 “What a bankruptcy tells a lender is you didn’t repay the debts you had as you agreed to repay them under contract.
 That’s a very worrisome thing for lenders.”

 When your home goes into foreclosure, the bank repossesses it because you’ve defaulted on your mortgage payments.